IPS-LMU/The-EMU-SDMS-Manual/_book/tutorial.md

 ## Querying and autobuilding the annotation structure

 An integral step in the default workflow of the EMU-SDMS is querying the annotations of a database.
 The `emuR` package implements a `query()` function to accomplish this task.
 This function evaluates an EMU Query Language (EQL) expression and extracts the annotation items from the database that match a query expression.
-As Chapter \@ref(chap:querysys) gives a detailed description of the query mechanics provided by `emuR`, this tutorial will only use a very small, hopefully easy to understand subset of the EQL.
+As chapter \@ref(chap:querysys) gives a detailed description of the query mechanics provided by `emuR`, this tutorial will only use a very small, hopefully easy to understand subset of the EQL.

-The output of the `summary()` command in R Example \@ref(rexample:tutorial_summary) and the screenshot in Figure \@ref(fig:tutorial-emuWebAppMyFirst) show that the *myFirst* `emuDB` contains four levels of annotations.
+The output of the `summary()` command in the R code snippet below and the screenshot in Figure \@ref(fig:tutorial-emuWebAppMyFirst) show that the *myFirst* `emuDB` contains four levels of annotations.
 The R code snippet below shows four separate queries that query various segments on each of the available levels.
 The query expressions all use the matching operator `==` which returns annotation items whose labels match those specified to the right of the operator and that belong to the level specified to the left of the operator (i.e., `LEVEL == LABEL`; see Chapter \@ref(chap:querysys) for a detailed description).

 ```r